-- Sprinkle both sides with a pinch of salt then lightly brush with corn starch.
+- Sprinkle both sides with 1 pinch salt then lightly brush with 2 tsp cornstarch.
 It should have a light coating all over.

-- Heat a pan on medium and add a drizzle of vegetable oil.
+- Heat a pan on medium and add 1 drizzle cooking oil.

 - Once the pan is hot, add the chicken thigh skin side down and fry until crispy and cooked ¾ of the way through.
 (This took about 8 minutes for me.)

-- In a small bowl, mix 4 tbsp soy sauce, 4 tbsp sake, 4 tbsp mirin, 4 tbsp liquid dashi (or water), 1 tbsp light brown sugar and 2 tsp honey.
+- In a small bowl, mix 4 tbsp soy sauce, 4 tbsp sake, 4 tbsp mirin, 4 tbsp dashi stock (or water), 1 tbsp light brown sugar and 2 tsp honey.